So let's recap, we currently know:

 But take note of a few things first.

 - You must remove all residual Xylene from the cladding.
 It may look clean and dry, but it is not.
 Not until you wipe it off.
 Any Xylene that is still present on the cladding is going to cause optical distortion and you will get not a successful tap on the fiber.
 However, as I mentioned in my previous post, do not get used to using paper towels.
 Paper towels are not soft, so wiping down the sensitive cladding with this can cause damage and will also lead to optical distortion which will stop any and all tapping.
 For this I used a product called Kimwipes.
 Kimwipes are known as delicate task wipers.
 This product is made specifically for cleaning microscopes, telescopes, and camera lenses; basically anything that shouldn't be scratched.
-You can pick up a box of 280 wipes for $5 USD~.
-Grab a couple wipes and give the fiber a good cleaning (but be nice about it).
+You can pick up a box of 280 wipes at Amazon for such a few dollars.
+Grab a couple wipes and give the fiber a good cleaning (but be gentle about it).

 - There are two little arms to the left and right of the guide wheel inside the coupler.
 The fiber cable must lay across these arms.
 At first, I thought my coupler was damaged because of how the arms are positioned.
 A call to the manufacturer later and I now know that they are positioned that way to provide the proper angle to the prism groove below the guide wheel.
 If the fiber cable does not lie on these two arms, you will not get any light from the tapped fiber.